HotSpot: Signed Distance Function Optimization with an Asymptotically Sufficient Condition: Conclusion

 \section{Conclusion}

-We propose a new model for neural signed distance function optimization based on screened Poisson equation.
-We analyze our loss theoretically and show that it can converge to the true distance, is stable both to a small perturbation and in the temporal dynamics, and penalizes large surface area.
-Our experiments show that our method reconstructs both better surfaces and better distance approximations compared to many existing methods, especially on complex and high-genus shapes. {
+We propose a new model for neural signed distance function optimization based on the screened Poisson equation.
+We analyze our loss theoretically and show that it is an asymptotically sufficient condition to the true distance, is stable both to a small perturbation and in the temporal dynamics, and penalizes large surface area.
+Our experiments show that we reconstruct both better surfaces and better distance approximations compared to many existing methods, especially on complex and high-genus shapes.